tshort/FunctionalModels.jl/docs/src/design.md

 * http://www.bromans.com/software/mkl/mkl-source-1.0.0.zip
 * https://github.com/david-broman/modelyze

-Sims implements something like David's approach in MKL and Modelyze.
-Modelyze models in particular look quite similar to Sims models.
+FunctionalModels implements something like David's approach in MKL and Modelyze.
+Modelyze models in particular look quite similar to FunctionalModels models.
 A model constructor returns a list of equations.
 Models are made of models, so this builds up a hierarchical structure of equations that then needs to be flattened.
-Like David's approach, Sims is nodal; nodes are passed in as parameters to models to perform connections between devices.
+Like David's approach, FunctionalModels is nodal; nodes are passed in as parameters to models to perform connections between devices.